 Ms. Callie AyersÂ graduated from The University of Houston-Clear Lake with a BS in Environmental Chemistry.
 She currently works in Environmental Health & Safety at the Dow Chemical Company.

 Ms. Millerlandy Romero graduated from Universidad Industrial de Santander (UIS,Â Colombia) in 2007 with a B.S. in Biology.
 After graduation, sheÂ gained valuable multidisciplinary experience from an early careerÂ as a biostratigrapher in the oil industry, followed by a more seniorÂ career as a paleoecologist and environmental researcher inÂ Â Smithsonian.
 She also consulted for energy production companies and government petroleum agencies, and interacted with differentÂ universities and research groups around the world.
-As a result of herÂ most recent collaboration on the evolution of the Amazon River, sheÂ decided to broaden her skills by pursuing a degree inÂ Â Environmental Analysis and Decision Making track at Rice.
+As a result of herÂ most recent collaboration on the evolution of the Amazon River, sheÂ decided to broaden her skills by pursuing a degree inÂ Â Environmental Analysis track at Rice.
 MillerlandyÂ wants to learn how to contribute to theÂ environmental sustainability related to the use of natural resources in a highlyÂ competitive business environment, and a society with a growing demandÂ for energy, water, and food.
+Millerlandy secured an internship with Memorial Park Conservancy.

 Ms. Zhou received a B.S degree from Sun Yat-Sen University (SYSU) in China and a M.S degree from University of Houston (UH) in Chemistry based on a 3+1 program established between the two universities.
 Her experience in summer 2013 during volunteer work related to environmental protection in Egyptâ€™s Aiesec organization led her to dive deeper into the environment field.
 In order to advance her skills and broaden her career development, she worked for a year with the 2.4-dihydroxybenzoic research project using cyclic voltammetry method in an analytical chemistry lab at SYSU.
 During her time there, she became the president of the Unilever club, and received a full scholarship to join the 2014 summer entrepreneurship program at Tel Aviv University, Israel.
 Once enrolled at UH, she continued expanding her training by accepting a Teaching Assistant position in the inorganic chemistry lab.
 It has always been an ardent wish for Zhiruo to pursue a career in the environment consulting field or with the energy industry, which led her to the Professional Science Masterâ€™s degree program in Environmental Analysis and Decision Making at Rice University.
 After graduation, she has secured a full-time postion with AARC Environmental as an Environmental Analyst.Â